About Us License Feedback

 young layperson of the archdiocese of Nagasaki;

-member, Lay Augustinian Recollects and Lay Dominicans
+member, Secular Augustinian Recollects and Lay Dominicans

 born: c.
 1610 in Nagasaki (Japan)